 The university will attempt to inform students about deadlines and procedures, but the final responsibility for the timely filing of the FAFSA and related documents is the student’s.

-The student must notify the Office of Student Financial Services regarding changes in financial situation, marriage, loss of a job, change in class load, withdrawal from school, or change of address.
-In order to contact the Office of Student Financial Services, a student may email, call, or visit in person.
+The student must notify the Support Central regarding changes in financial situation, marriage, loss of a job, change in class load, withdrawal from school, or change of address.
+In order to contact the Support Central, a student may email, call, or visit in person.

 Loan Code of Conduct